Email FacebookTwitterMenu burgerClose thin

 If you ask most people about what they need to have to take care of their estate, they’ll say “a will.”
 A will is a legal directive that spells out what you would like done with your estate after you pass away.
 There are lots of apps and websites that will guide you through the process of creating a will.
 In some cases, a DIY will is a cost-effective means of bequeathing your possessions to one or two people with little fuss.

 Another thing to keep in mind is that a will needs updating.
-If you have kids, get married or divorced, or come into a large sum of money or valuable asset, you’ll need to adjust your will to account for the change.
+If you have kids, get married or divorced, or come into a large sum of money or inherit a valuable asset, you’ll need to adjust your will to account for the change.
 Having a professional available to help you make these changes is going to make your life a lot easier in the long run.

 Risks When Creating Your Own Trust